 Chris Landis is a registered architect in four states (MD, DC, VA, NY).
 He graduated with a B.A. from Vassar College and a M.A. in Architecture from Columbia Architecture School (1977-1980).
-He is a member of the AIA, and has 24 years of experience in residential architecture.
-He is a past board member of the DC Historic Preservation Review Board and Past President of the DC Metro area chapter of NARI (National Association of the Remodeling Industry).
+He is a member of the AIA, and has 28 years of experience in residential architecture.
+He is a current member of the DC Historic Preservation Review Board and Past President of the DC Metro area chapter of NARI (National Association of the Remodeling Industry).

 Andrew Kerr has been with Landis Construction since 2001.
 Prior to working at Landis, Andrew held a position as a PM at Centex Homes managing construction for new homes and also worked at the White House for the National Security Council.
 In addition to his work experience he also holds both a MBA and MIM with a specialty in Operations Management.

 H. Jeffrey Fox has 15 years of experience as a business owner prior to joining Landis Construction Corporation in 2003.
 He has 5 years of public accounting experience.
 Jeff graduated from the University of North Carolina and passed the CPA exam in 1985.

 With both an undergraduate and a master’s degree in architecture, as well as 27years of experience, Matt brings comprehensive design and construction expertise to every project.
 He has worked in residential remodeling over the last 17 years and has been intimately involved in the successful design, budgeting, and construction of over 60 additions and large interior renovations.
 His passion lies in applying green design principles and building science to his projects.
 Matt lives in Greenbelt with his wife and 3 children.
 He is an Eagle Scout and volunteers in his son’s Scout troop.